-Anthropological expertise facilitates multicultural women's health careNovember 28th, 2012 in Health /
+Anthropological expertise facilitates multicultural women's health careNovember 28, 2012 in Medicine & Health / Health

 Collaboration between medical and anthropological expertise can solve complex clinical problems in today's multicultural women's healthcare, shows Pauline Binder, a medical anthropologist, who will present her thesis on 1 December at the Faculty of Medicine, Uppsala University, Sweden.